Bat Acoustic Workflow & Eastern Call ID Workshop - Carlisle, PA & Online March 3-5, 2026

 Workshop Highlights

-• In-person with 3 days/31 hours of contact time with up to 5 instructors of combined 80+ years experience, 2 lunches, 1 dinner, and breakfast snacks.
+• In-person with 3 days/31 hours of contact time with up to 5 instructors of combined 80+ years experience, 2 lunches, 2 dinner/evening socials, and breakfast snacks.

 • File Organization & Post-processing Acoustic Files for Analysis